 - Enter a name to identify the new Fusion Set.

 - To Subscribe All iOS or all Android apps, click the * (star) Icon.

 - To Subscribe individual apps, click on the app and then, chose the Fusion Set from the drop down menu inside the Build Tab – under Appdome GO.

 You can now add to your mobile integration template by adding features and services to the Fusion Set and create custom implementations to suit specific use cases.
 You can also subscribe new apps or remove apps from this Fusion Set to complete multiple projects in parallel.

 Completing Mobile Integration Projects using Fusion Sets

-The technology behind Fuse My App has two major elements – (1) a microservice architecture filled with 1000s of code sets needed for mobile integration, and (2) an adaptive code generation engine that can recognize the development environment, frameworks and methods in each app and match the app to the relevant code-sets needed to add an EMM SDK and Copy/Paste Prevention to the mobile app in seconds.
+The technology behind Build My App has two major elements – (1) a microservice architecture filled with 1000s of code sets needed for mobile integration, and (2) an adaptive code generation engine that can recognize the development environment, frameworks and methods in each app and match the app to the relevant code-sets needed to add an EMM SDK and Copy/Paste Prevention to the mobile app in seconds.

 Congratulations!
 When your integration is complete, you will see the notice below.
 You now have a mobile app fully integrated with the selections added to this Fusion Set.